Hiring Process Checklist Template

 - Tell me about a time when you and one of your teammates disagreed about how to handle a sales prospect or deal?
 How did you resolve it?
 What would you do differently next time?

-Step 6: Develop email communication for easy pipeline management
+Step 5: Develop email communication for easy pipeline management.

 Hi [applicant],

-Thank you for your interest in Trainual!
+Thank you for your interest in our company!
 We appreciate the time you took to apply for [job posting title].
 And we are delighted that you would consider joining our team.

 We know applying for a job can be exciting and, at times, nerve-racking.
 Particularly when you find your dream job, click apply, and wait, and wait some more.
 We’ve been there too, so we want to give you some insight into what happens after you click that “submit” button.

-Each application is read by our Head of People Operations and the Hiring Manager (all fantastic human beings).
+Each application is read by our Head of HR and the hiring manager (both fantastic human beings).
 If your skills and experience are aligned with the role, we will reach out to schedule an introductory call.
-We're fortunate enough to have a lot of interest in joining the team here at Trainual, which means a competitive candidate interviewing and hiring process.
-People Operations will be in touch regardless of whether we choose to move forward with your application.
+We're fortunate enough to have a lot of interest in joining the team at our company, which means a competitive candidate interviewing and hiring process.
+HR will be in touch regardless of whether we choose to move forward with your application.

 We believe candidates should know what to expect and be fully prepared throughout their interview process.
 Check out what our recruiting experience looks like:

-- If selected for an introductory call with People Operations, be prepared to tell your story and why you want to work at Trainual.
+- If selected for an introductory call with HR, be prepared to tell your story and why you want to work with us.

 - Each role has a unique hiring process with anywhere from 2 to 5 additional interview steps (phone, video, and a department-specific presentation).

-- People Operations will walk you through the entire process on your first call and provide more details before each interview step, don’t worry!
+- HR will walk you through the entire process on your first call and provide more details before each interview step, don’t worry!

 - Please do not call our office for updates.
 We are working hard to provide an excellent candidate experience for everyone, and we will reply as soon as possible!

-- Lean on People Operations as your point of contact throughout the process.
+- Lean on HR as your point of contact throughout the process.

 - We're committed to hiring the best talent for each role.
 So, our hiring timeline can vary from weeks to months.
 But we remain communicative throughout the process.